Charge your computer and start the forms, it’s time to apply.

 How to apply for federal financial aid—

 Submit a FAFSA (Free Application for Federal Student Aid) online at https://fafsa.ed.gov

 Our School Code is E00473.
 FAFSA data typically takes 3-5 business days to reach JHU.
 If you are starting your program in the summer and need aid, you will need to submit two FAFSA applications; one for the school year that is ending and another for the school year beginning in the fall.
-For example, if you begin in the summer 2018 semester, you must submit both the 2017-18 and the 2018-19 FAFSA.
+For example, if you begin in the spring 2019 semester or summer 2019 semester, you must submit both the 2018-19 and 2019-20 FAFSA.

 Refer to your JHU SIS account

 If you were selected for verification by the federal processor, refer to your JHU SIS account (https://sis.jhu.edu/sswf/) to review your financial aid To Do List for any additional documents that may be required.

 If you are applying for federal student aid for the first time at Johns Hopkins University, you will need to complete your Master Promissory Note (MPN) and Entrance Counseling (EC) at https://studentloans.gov.
 Remember to select Johns Hopkins University - ASEN or use school code E00473.
 We are unable to retrieve your MPN and EC if they are sent to another Hopkins division.